★ For Partner Institutions

 Film gets no space in any mainstream Indian school curriculum.
 We are not proposing to replace anything.
 We add one hour a week that is purely additive.

-Junior (8–10), Middle (11–13), Senior (14–17).
+Junior (8–10), Middle (11–13), Senior (14–17), Undergraduate, Postgraduate, and Professional (MBA).
 Every film selected for what it opens up in discussion, not for what it avoids.
 World cinema.
 Indian regional.
 Documentary.

-Cost to partner schools
+Cost to partner institutions

 How the programme works

-What your school gets
+What your institution gets

-As a partner school, you receive:
+As a partner institution, you receive:

 The film library